spex-xray/pyspextools/doc/source/reference/ogip.rst

 The 'read_region' method can be called to read the OGIP spectra and responses and return a SPEX region object, which can be written to spo and res files.

+For some missions, the provided PHA file contains counts, but also a ``STAT_ERR`` column with non-Poisson errors.
+It is usually a good idea to use Poisson statistics in these cases.
+The ``read_region`` routine and other methods have an optional ``force_poisson`` flag to make sure that the error on the counts is the square root of the number of observed counts.

 A convenient script called :ref:`ogip2spex` is available to convert OGIP spectra and responses to SPEX format.